hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

     user_enabled_default = 512

 ## Working with the Identity Service

-To [perform tasks using the Identity service](/helion/openstack/services/identity/using/), you can use the API or CLI.
+To [perform tasks using the Identity service](/helion/openstack/services/identity/using/), you can use the [HP Helion OpenStack Dashboard](/helion/openstack/dashboard/how-works/), the command-line interface [(CLI)](http://docs.openstack.org/cli-reference/content/keystoneclient_commands.html), or a low-level, raw REST [API](http://api.openstack.org/api-ref-identity-v2.html) to work with the Identity service.

 ## For more information ##